Old Ford railway station: Pre-grouping (1850-1922)

 On 22 July 1867, two workmen were killed at Old Ford when a freight train collided with a vehicle due to being misrouted by incorrectly set points.
 The men were in a team loading rails onto a lorry in a siding when the train approached the station and its driver noticed that the points were set to lead his wagon into the siding.
 The train driver applied his brakes and sounded the whistle, and the men who were engaged in loading the lorry, with the exception of two that were on board the lorry, had time to get out of the way.
 The subsequent impact destroyed the lorry, killing one of the two men and injuring the other so seriously that he later died.

 In 1868 the NLR opened a goods depot south of the station and two years later ownership was passed to the London & North Western Railway.

-In 1902 the opening of the Whitechapel & Bow Railway and by 1906 the commencement of electric tram services saw a decline in passenger numbers at Old Ford.
+In 1902 the opening of the Whitechapel and Bow Railway and by 1906 the commencement of electric tram services saw a decline in passenger numbers at Old Ford.

-The London & North Western Railway (LNWR) took over the working of the North London Railway under a common management arrangement on 1 February 1909 although the North London Railway continued to exist until 1922.
+The London and North Western Railway (LNWR) took over the working of the North London Railway under a common management arrangement on 1 February 1909 although the North London Railway continued to exist until 1922.

 London Midland & Scottish Railway (1923-1944)

 Following the Railways Act 1921, also known as the grouping act, operation of the station fell under the control of the London Midland & Scottish Railway.

 Traffic had been in decline for some years and the North Poplar Scout Group rented a room on the platform from July 1923 (possibly earlier) and 1935.

-On 2 January 1929 a girder supporting the building failed and a period of disrupted working followed, with single line working being operated.
+On 2 January 1929 a girder supporting the building failed and a period of disrupted working followed, with single-line working being operated.
 With increased journey times (and probably train cancellations), many passengers looked for alternative ways and custom was lost at all the stations along the line.
 The problem was resolved by partial demolition of the station building but it is unclear when normal services resumed.

 Sunday services to Poplar were withdrawn on 29 January 1940.

-Old Ford station was closed in 1944 after damage caused by air raids and V1/V2 attacks saw the withdrawal of the passenger service between Broad Street and Poplar (East India Road) stations.
+Old Ford station was closed in 1944 after damage caused by air raids and V1/V2 attacks saw the withdrawal of the passenger service between and stations.
 A replacement bus service was provided but this was withdrawn on 23 April 1945.
 The railway was re-opened as the route was a key route for freight to and from the London Docks.